tanzim99901/hermes/README.md

 Also, using pneumatic tyres instead of the old wheels will greatly improve its performance.
 Furthermore, instead of using a skateboard, the whole chassis can be built from scratch in order to fully customize it.
 Also, the chain and gear system of motor-wheel drive can be replaced with only gear system, which is more costly and complex, but also more effective.

+Footnote: Lead acid battery charger was not available in the market.
+So, one had to be made.
+For that, a 12V 3A transformer, a
+10A bridge rectifier and some 100uF 50V capacitors were used.
+The 220V DC was transformed to 12V DC using a transformer and a bridge rectifier was used to rectify that to about 18V DC.
+3 capacitors were used in parallel to smoothen the rectified dc.